 Carrying a loaded gun in public places in San Bernardino is a severe offense.
 California law restricts the public carrying of loaded firearms.
 Violations can lead to severe penalties.
 It's essential to be aware of these restrictions to avoid legal trouble.

 If charged with carrying a loaded gun in public, the situation's context is essential.
 Factors like your intent and behavior at the time can affect the legal outcome.
+Knowingly carrying a loaded gun in public can result in even more severe penalties, as the law considers your awareness and deliberate actions.
 An attorney's role is to present your side of the story and argue for a fair judgment.

 Brandishing a weapon or displaying it in a threatening manner is a criminal offense in San Bernardino.
 This can escalate situations and lead to charges of assault with a deadly weapon.
 Understanding the legal definition of brandishing is essential for gun owners.

 If you're accused of brandishing a weapon, the circumstances of the incident are critical.
-The nature of the threat, the presence of others, and your intentions are all considered in such cases.
+The nature of the threat, the presence of others, and your intentions are all considered—including whether you intended to threaten or cause harm—in such cases.
 This is covered under Penal Code Section 417.
 This is usually prosecuted as a misdemeanor and is punishable by up to one year in jail and a fine of up to $1,000.

 Assault with a firearm is a severe offense in San Bernardino.
 This involves using a gun to threaten or harm another person.
 The charges and penalties for this crime are severe.
 It's crucial to understand the gravity of these charges.